-Since 2012, regular meetings in form of political and thematic dialogues have been organized between the Direction of development and cooperation (DDC) and the General Direction for international cooperation and development (DEVCO).
-The discussions embrace fundamental issues such as the link between migration, safety and development; the promotion of democracy and governance.
-At the same time, they also cover transversal issues such as gender politics and the implementation of the 2030 Agenda with its sustainable development goals.
+Since 2012, the Swiss Agency for Development and Cooperation (SDC), the Directorate-General for International Cooperation and Development (DEVCO) and the Directorate General for Civil Protection and Humanitarian Aid and Operations (ECHO) have held regular political and technical dialogues.
+The discussions embrace fundamental issues, such as the link between migration, safety and development, as well as the promotion of democracy and governance.
+At the same time, they also cover transversal issues such as gender and the implementation of the 2030 Agenda with its sustainable development goals.

-On an operational level, Switzerland and the EU cooperate in the field of joint programmation exercises executing of common programming, for example in Cambodia.
-In 2018, Switzerland participates in a High Level panel on the occasion of the European days on the development, which are organized by the DEVCO.
-Switzerland and the EU have signed in 2017an administrative agreement in the field of humanitarian aid and the protection of civil society that opens up the way towards a more intense collaboration in Switzerland as well as abroad.
-Switzerland also contributes to the EU’s trust funds that dedicated to Africa in order to deal with the root causes of migration and help to protect the migrants.
+At operational level, Switzerland and the EU cooperate in the field of joint programing, for example in Cambodia.
+In 2018, Switzerland organized a high level panel on the occasion of DEVCO’s European Development Days.
+In 2017, Switzerland and the Commission signed an administrative agreement in the field of humanitarian aid and the protection of civil society aiming at collaborating in Switzerland as well as abroad.
+Switzerland also contributes to the EU’s trust fund for Africa to address the root causes of migration and to better protect migrants on the African continent

 The Official Development Assistance in numbers